beigirad/CompilerWorkshop/README.md

 # JavaCompiler by Kotlin :)

-This repository contains the source code of an incomplete Java Compiler that just has first step of compiling steps and proudly written in Kotlin Language.
+This repository contains the source code of an **INCOMPLETE** Java Compiler just has first step of compiling steps, and proudly written in Kotlin Language.

 #   Features
-1. Detects 40 ** Token Type **
+1. Detects 40 **Token Type**
 1. Simple coding
 1. Written in Kotlin language
 1. Used [JavaFx][1] for creating GUI